webino/WebinoDraw/README.md

         <meta http-equiv="content-type" content="text/html; charset=utf-8"/>

-  - To create the form the DiForm is used.
-It allows to instantiate the object of type FormInterface via DI directly.
-However any valid form available via ServiceManager can be used.

   - To draw the form collection the WebinoDraw FormElement and FormRow view helper is used.
 It solves some issues with the translator when the Zend FormElement view helper is used, because it does not allow to pass translator text domain to its elements.

-  - To specify the view helper to render the form element set its view_helper option.
+  - To specify the view helper to render the form element set its `view_helper` option.

   - When you don't want to absolutize the element attribute add `data-webino-draw-absolutize="no"` to it's attributes.

   - When using helpers with view helpers multiple methods call on the same variable, the string result is automatically joined.
-    Use _join_result = false option to disable this behaviour.
+Use `_join_result = false` option to disable this behaviour.

 ## Examples